OpenMDAO/OpenMDAO-Framework/docs/dev-guide/testing.rst

   function class, you may have to get creative in what you place in your testsetup block (e.g., defining *self* as something.)

 * Tracebacks don't have to be accurately reproduced (and they can't be anyway).
-Handle these the same way they are in doctest, that is:
+Handle these by replacing the traceback with elipses:

     >>> my_engine.set("RPM",7500)
     Traceback (most recent call last):